nareshAiNexus/zoho-interview-questions/flight-booking-system/README.md

 ## Approach

 1. Four classes
-    - Flight
+    - Flight -> To store the Flight details
-    - FLightBooking
+    - FLightBooking -> To Book the tickets
-    - FlightPassenger
+    - FlightPassenger -> To store the passenger details
-    - FLightReservation
+    - FLightReservation -> Class for Flight Reservation

 2. Store the passenger details in FlightPassenger class